isomerpages/govtech-gobusiness-main/_browse-all-licences-IMDA/Experimental-Station-Licence.md

 <H3>Application Details</H3>

-<p>For conducting research and development activities, testing, experiments or demonstrations in radio communications/radio communications equipment.</p>
+<p>You should apply for an Experimental Station Licence if you intend to conduct research and development activities, testing, experiments, or demonstrations in radiocommunication / using radiocommunication equipment.</p>

 <strong>Additional Information</strong>